adam-cowley/twitch-project/docs/04-authentication.md

 }
 ```

-The method takes a User object (in this case a Node), pulls a set of properties from the node and uses the JwtService to encode that into a string.
+The method takes a User object (in this case a Node), pulls a set of properties from the node and uses the `JwtService` to encode and sign the JWT.
+The result of the call to `this.jwtService.sign` is a base64 encoded string similar to the one mentioned at the top of this article.

 We can now hook this into the `POST /auth/login` method in the `AuthController`: